QuEraComputing/Bloqade.jl/docs/src/install.md

 - follow the [tutorials](https://queracomputing.github.io/Bloqade.jl/dev/).

-_disclaimer 1: deploying Bloqade on AWS EC2 instances will incur a cost on the user that will depend on the AWS resources utilized.

-_disclaimer 1: deploying Bloqade on AWS EC2 instances will incur a cost on the user that will depend on the AWS resources utilized.
+- disclaimer 1: deploying Bloqade on AWS EC2 instances will incur a cost on the user that will depend on the AWS resources utilized.
-_disclaimer 2: support on deploying Bloqade on AWS can be obtained via AWS Support.
+- disclaimer 2: support on deploying Bloqade on AWS can be obtained via AWS Support.
 This is a one-on-one support channel that is staffed 24x7x365 with experienced support engineers.
-To learn more follow [this link](https://aws.amazon.com/premiumsupport/).
+To learn more, follow [this link](https://aws.amazon.com/premiumsupport/).

 ## Build System Image to Accelerate Start-up Time